Whereas hard skills describe what you do, soft skills describe how you do it.

 To ask for feedback, turn to your manager, recent project collaborators, or other colleagues you’ve built relationships with.

-Including your workplace skills on your CV can be less intuitive than including your technical skills, but there are opportunities to do so within your summary or profile or in a special skills section.
+You can include your workplace skills on your resume within the summary or profile or in a special skills section.
 Also, you'll be able to select action words that align with the skills you want to demonstrate within your work experience section.
 Then, you can use your cover letter to share further details.

 Remember that workplace skills are reflected in how you approach your work, so when you discuss your successes, share what you did, how you did it, and your impact.

-Continue working on your workplace skills with Coursera.
-Browse popular workplace skills courses from top institutions and industry leaders, or check out IBM’s People and Soft Skills for Professional and Personal Success Specialisation.
-Sign up for a free seven-day, all-access trial and start learning today.
+You can continue working on your workplace skills with Coursera.
+Browse popular workplace skills courses and Specialisations from top institutions and industry leaders, or check out IBM’s People and Soft Skills for Professional and Personal Success Specialisation.
+You'll have opportunities to practise using soft skills, including active listening and communication.

 Editorial Team